-1. Complete and submit an official River Valley Community College application found online at rivervalley.edu
+1. Complete and submit an official River Valley Community College application found online at www.rivervalley.edu

 2. Submit their academic records from high school (official transcript of courses and grades); or official documentation of a High School Equivalency scores.
 Official documents must be received directly from the issuing institution in a sealed envelope.
 (NOTE: It is the applicant’s responsibility to request that official transcripts of previous study be mailed directly to the Admissions Office.)
 The College does accept verified high school transcripts via an electronic transcript delivery system.

-5. Additional requirements may be requested from the applicant for admission to specific programs of study.
-These requirements may include, but are not limited to, faculty interview, SAT results, a program meeting, letters of reference, and pre-admission assessment testing such as the Accuplacer.
+4. Additional requirements may be requested from the applicant for admission to specific programs of study.
+These requirements may include, but are not limited to, faculty interview, SAT results, a program meeting, letters of reference, and pre-admission assessment testing.

-6. Notify the College of eligibility for Veterans Administration and other aid programs.
+5. Notify the College of eligibility for Veterans Administration Benefits and/or other aid programs.

 Refer to academic program pages or description on the website for specific admission requirements and application deadlines.